These eraser stamped bunnies make a quick and easy craft for kids. The post includes more fun spring activities for kids, as well!

 The technique for this craft is simple: dip the pencil eraser in the paint, then stamp the outline of the bunny on the construction paper.

 Bunnies have a few more angles than sheep, and it was fun to see how the kids dealt with that.
 They would angle the eraser to make pointy ears as you can see in Johnny’s stamp of a running bunny above.

 The kids also discovered that rolling the edge of the pencil eraser along the paper makes great bunny ears – like this sitting bunny made by Emma!
 Drawing bunnies can be intimidating, but stamping over and over inspired the kids to make bunnies in all sorts of different positions and from different angles!
 Some did, of course, look more bunny-like than others.

 We used a pen to add faces to some of our bunnies once the paint dried, but others (like the running bunny) they decided to keep plain white.

-Here are a few of our other favorite spring and Easter crafts:
+Here are a few of our other favorite spring activities:

 More Bunny Crafts and Activities for Kids